 • Facial injury claims involving scarring can result in significant compensation awards

-• Statutory liability covers fines if Safe Work Australia investigates and finds a maintenance failure
+• Statutory liability covers fines if the state WHS regulator investigates and finds a maintenance failure

 • Regular equipment maintenance records and inspection logs are essential for both safety and claims defence

-A 55-year-old client collapses with a cardiac event during a group fitness class.
-Emergency services are called and the client is hospitalised.
-The family claims the trainer failed to adequately screen the client's medical history.
+A 58-year-old participant collapses with a cardiac event during a group fitness class.
+Emergency services are called and the participant is hospitalised.
+The family alleges the trainer failed to screen the participant's medical history adequately.

 • Professional indemnity covers the claim if inadequate health screening is alleged

-• Pre-exercise health screening questionnaires (PAR-Q forms) and medical clearance processes are critical risk management tools
+• Pre-exercise screening questionnaires and medical clearance processes are critical risk management tools

-• Having current first aid certification and an AED (defibrillator) on site demonstrates due diligence
+• Having current first aid certification and an AED on site demonstrates due diligence

 Insurance Tips for Fitness Businesses